San Diego Child Abuse Lawyer

 The failure to report knowledge or reasonable suspicion of child abuse is a misdemeanor under California law for these parties.
 The penalty for not reporting can be up to six months in jail or up to $1,000.

 While the law requires reporting knowledge or reasonable suspicion of child abuse, concern for potential false reports does exist.
-In some cases, children may report abuse to avoid responsibility, or one parent may accuse the other of child abuse if tensions are high.
+In some cases, children may report abuse to avoid responsibility.
+One parent may accuse the other of child abuse if tensions are high.
 The increased knowledge of signs of child abuse can also lead to inaccurate reports.
 A charge of false reporting has the same potential penalty as failure to report.
 As such, it’s important to understand the signs of child abuse before making a report.